 While Linux Development Environment (LDE) gives the appearance that Linux applications are running natively in ChromeOS.
 As we are really using a Virtual Machine of Linux, Linux and ChromeOS will by default be isolated from each other.
-So in this video we take a look at how you create a folder that we can use to share files and data between the two operating systems.
+So in this video we take a look at how you create a shared folder so that we can transfer files and data between the two operating systems.

 Notes: If you are using a school or work Chromebook you might not be able to use Linux.
 So please contact your system administrator or tech support before trying.